V1EngineeringInc/MarlinBuilder/README.md

 To build from source, read the [documentation](src#readme).

 Nightly builds are found in the "Actions" tab above.
+Keep an eye out for bugs on nightly builds.